 Currently, you can find all the books by J.R.
 Wheeless on Amazon.
 If you’re so inclined, browse over to the Books By J.R.
 Wheeless page on Amazon to see what is available.
 You might find something that interests you.
 If not today, maybe in a month or two.

 There’s always something new in the works, so be on the lookout for new books as they come out.
 Also, be alert to price reductions throughout the year.
 If you visit my author FaceBook page occasionally, you may find interesting facts about future stories.
 Of course, you can always visit the Wandering Fool FaceBook page.
 No telling what you might find there.

 I wrote a story that features a Texas singer/songwriter by the name of Kayla Ray.
 The words of her songs speak of life, love, and heartache.
 Many people have asked me why I wrote the story, and how I came up with the words.
 I thought it was a story that needed to be told, one that others might like to hear.
-You can read those words here.
+You can read my thoughts here.